 The Georgia Transmission Retirement Plan's 401(k) feature covers substantially all employees.
-An employee may contribute, subject to IRS limitations, up to 60% of his/her eligible annual compensation.
+An employee may contribute, subject to Internal Revenue Service (IRS) limitations, up to 60% of his/her eligible annual compensation.
 Georgia Transmission has the discretion to match a portion of the first 6% of the employee's contribution and has done so each year of the plan's existence.
 Georgia Transmission's current policy is to match the employee's contribution as long as there is sufficient margin to do so.
 The match, which is calculated each pay period, may be equal to as much as three-quarters of the first 6% of the employee's annual contribution, depending on the amount and timing of the employee's contribution.
-Georgia Transmission's contributions to the matching feature of the plan were approximately \$1.3 million each year for 2017, 2016, and 2015.
+Georgia Transmission's contributions to the matching feature of the plan were approximately \$1.4 million, \$1.3 million, and \$1.3 million in 2018, 2017, and 2016, respectively.